Daftstone/GA-based-Attack/README.md

-# Hybrid of Genetic Algorithm and Fast Gradient Sign Method for Generating Adversarial Examples
+# Genetic Algorithm with Multiple Fitness Functions for Generating Adversarial Examples

-This project is for the paper "Hybrid of Genetic Algorithm and Fast Gradient Sign Method for Generating Adversarial Examples".
+This project is for the paper "Genetic Algorithm with Multiple Fitness Functions for Generating Adversarial Examples".
 Some codes are from cleverhans.

 The code was developed on Python 3.6